 User Attributes: Account Name, Department, Title, Company, Employee Type, Group Membership, and more

 This enables proactive segmentation strategies using identity-based criteria that are broadly defined across the organization.
-For more details, see the Policy Groups article.
+For more details, see the Active Directory Attributes in IdentityGraph or the Policy Groups article.